-Many B2B companies are reluctant to venture and make a presence in the social media scene.
-And it is a valid concern.
+Many B2B companies are afraid to venture and make a presence in the social media scene.
+And it is valid.
 B2C companies are doing above and beyond on social media platforms.
 Just look at Adidas Instagram.
 The success of B2C companies in social media is casting a shadow on B2B companies.

 There are many good examples of B2B companies on social media platforms.
 Regardless of the industry, whether it’s PR, IT solution firm, or Insurance.
 We are here to implore you, to take that leap and start your social media presence right this moment.

 At the end of the day business companies are run by humans, a person like you.
 A person who most probably have an Instagram account, and a Facebook account.
 Your job is to find those people and market your content to those like-minded audiences.
 Novartis a pharmaceutical company, on their Instagram you won’t find many self-promotional posts.
 They focus on the human element, by showing you their employees.

 The key is sharing content that will entertain or inform your audience.
 Rather than pushing your business product or services.

 Studies say 80% of B2B marketers have a social media strategy.
 But only 32% have it written down.
 Most b2b social media strategies address these questions: Do you want to increase your reach?
 Get more leads?
 Generate more traffic to your company website?
 Each of these questions can be on its own goal. and needs a specific metric to measure it.
 If your goal is to measure your brand reach, you should consider monitoring these metrics:

 - Paid reach

 - Follower count

 But, if your goal is to measure leads, you should look at metrics such as: